Emergency Small Business Loans

 Before you start the application process, you should understand what your options are.
 If you’re sure that you need financing, term loans aren’t the only option available.
 Small business financing comes in many forms, such as invoice financing or factoring, business credit cards and angel investment.

 It’s a good idea to understand the benefits and drawbacks of each so that you can apply for the financing produce that is right for you.
 Once you’re ready to proceed, you’ll need to have an understanding of your use case and credit, which are two important elements of applying for business financing.

 Analyzing Your Credit

 Credit history will be the most important element that lenders use when deciding on a loan application.
 After all, you wouldn’t lend money to someone with a reputation for not paying it back on time and neither do banks.
-Both your business and personal credit scores will have a strong impact on whether you can obtain a small business loan and under which terms.
+Both your business and personal credit scores will have a strong impact on whether you can obtain an emergency small business loan and under which terms.
 While there are other factors considered, credit scores are a reflection of your overall financial reputation, which explains why they’re relied on so heavily by lenders.

 Your Business Credit Score

 When starting a new venture, many small business owners mix their personal and business finances.
-This can complicate things when filing business taxes or applying for a small business loan.
+This can complicate things when filing business taxes or applying for an emergency small business loan.
 You should establish separate business accounts right from the start to build a credit history for your company and separate your business finances from your personal ones.

 As you go along, you begin to build a business credit history, which will translate into a business credit score.
 The methods used to calculate this score vary from one credit bureau to the other.
 While Dun & Bradstreet’s PAYDEX score only accounts for your payment history, Equifax and Experian also consider other elements, such as public records, legal filing and accounts in collections.
 All three of these credit bureaus come up with a three digit score.
 Even though the ways they calculate it are different, paying all of your bills on time is crucial to maintaining a solid business credit score.